It Does Amount to a Hill of Beans

 Cayuga’s website mentions that their beans can be purchased at Marlow & Sons in Williamsburg.
 I’ll check it out and get back to you.

-Leda, there’s a new food coop/buying club forming in Bed Stuy (Kalabash - info at https://123communityspace.org/) and one being talking about in my neighborhood (Ft.
+Leda, there’s a new food coop/buying club forming in Bed Stuy (Kalabash - info at http://123communityspace.org/) and one being talking about in my neighborhood (Ft.
 Greene/Clinton Hill).
 That could be some buying power boost.
 I’ll keep you posted on the FGCH one - Kalabash has just found space in a community center and is pretty new.

 p.s.
 I thought “wolf months” meant the wolf knew our pantry was empty, and was coming for us 😉